 With a nice list of tasks in front of them, some teams decide to go ahead and estimate those tasks in hours, as an aid in helping them decide if they’ve selected the right amount of work.

-In next week’s post, I’ll describe an alternative approach, commitment-driven sprint planning.
+In next week’s post, I’ll describe an alternative approach, capacity-driven sprint planning.
 And after that, I’ll share some recommendations.